 It’s actually simpler than you may think.
-Much of the following will become clearer once you start using the system.
+Much of the following will be more clear once you start using the system.

 The Wires-X HRI-200 Box is also called a “NODE”.
 This NODE is accessible over the internet using VOIP (Voice Over Internet Protocol).
-Basically, the audio that the radio hears, is sent to the X-Box, and then to the internet wherever it is directed to go (usually a room).
-A NODE might be a simplex node somewhere, or even a repeater.
-So a repeater node, although listed as just 1 node in the room, might actually be a repeater, with an audience of hundreds.
-This repeater might even be linked to other systems as well.
+Basically, the audio YOU transmit, is sent to the Wires-X HRI-200, and then via the internet it is sent to the room the repeater is connected to.
+The destination NODE might be a simplex node somewhere, or even a repeater.
+So a node, although singular, might actually be a repeater somewhere, with an audience of many hundred.
+This node that you connected to might already be linked to other systems as well.

-A user coming into the Wires-X system will be on the SSRA repeater room #21979.
-The repeaters call sign (WF7S) will be displayed in the software and on the screen of other users.
-YOUR CALL SIGN WILL NOT.
-If you have a Yaesu digital radio, it will display on the other side.
-However this is one of the more advanced features of the system that only Digital users will have access to.
+A user coming INTO our Node on Wires-X will be on the SSRA repeater, and in room #21979.
+The repeaters call sign (WF7S) will be displayed in the software and on the screen of OUTSIDE users connecting to the SSRA.
+YOUR OWN PERSONAL CALL SIGN WILL NOT BE DISPLAYED ON THE CONNECTING STATIONS SCREEN.
+If you have a Yaesu digital radio, digital repeaters in our area will give you more advanced features.
+However this is one of the more advanced features of a digital system that only Digital repeater users will have access to.